 Dr Carol West, recipient of the Allan Mere for 2022.
-Photo: Jennifer Carol.
+Photo: Julia Brooke-White.

 After no award being made in 2021, the NZBS Committee is pleased to announce that the 2022 award of the Allan Mere is to Dr Carol West.
 Carol was nominated by the Wellington Botanical Society and supported by the Waikato Botanical Society.
 A summary of the nomination is given below.